-Hindu studies.-Catalogue of South Indian Hindu Metal Images in the Madras Government Museum.
+- Jain studies.-Tiruparuttikunram and its Temples, with appendices on Jaina units of measurement and time, cosmology and classification of souls.
+Rs.
+11-4-0. - Hindu studies.-Catalogue of South Indian Hindu Metal Images in the Madras Government Museum.
 Rs.
 5-8-0.
 Catalogues of other Hindu sculptures will be prepared as soon as time permits.

 As the publications just mentioned include necessary references to previous work on their respective subjects, only a few of great general interest or special importance need be noticed here.
-"Archæologic du Sud de l'Inde" by Prof. G. Jouveau-Dubreuil of Pondicherry, published in 1914 in the Annales du Musee Guimet, Paris, though now unfortunately out of print, remains the only full introduction to the study of the temples of the Tamil country; Dr. Ph.
-Vogel's "Buddhist Art in India, Ceylon and Java" (Clarendon Press, 1936) is a particularly helpful introduction to its subject; and Dr. A Coomaraswamy's "History of Indian and Indonesian Art" (Goldston, London, 1927) includes a wealth of illustration specially valuable on account of its chronological and geographical arrangement.
+"Archeologie du Sud de l'Inde" by Prof. G. Jouveau-Dubreuil of Pondicherry, published in 1914 in the Annales du Musée Guimet, Paris, though now unfortunately out of print, remains the only full introduction to the study of the temples of the Tamil country; Dr. Ph.
+Vogel's "Buddhist Art in India, Ceylon and Java" (Clarendon Press, 1936) is a particularly helpful introduction to its subject; and Dr. A. Coomaraswamy's "History of Indian and Indonesian Art" (Goldston, London, 1927) includes a wealth of illustration specially valuable on account of its chronological and geographical arrangement.

-A guide book such as this must necessarily be a summary, based on results gradually accumulated by a large number of investigators.
+A guidebook such as this must necessarily be a summary, based on results gradually accumulated by a large number of investigators.
 We gladly acknowledge our indebtedness to many who have helped us, both personally and through their published work, especially to some of the authors of the works cited above.
-For collections representative of northern schools of sculpture we have to thank the Director-General of Archæology in India and the Museums at Peshawar, Muttra, Sarnath and Rajshabi.
+For the collections representative of northern schools of sculpture recently received we have to thank the Director-General of Archaeology in India and the Museums at Peshawar, Muttra, Sarnath and Rajshahi.

 Those who have sufficient time are advised to study the collections in the order in which they are described below.
-This is not, however, always the order in which they will be found; and those who need to go more quickly will do best first to study the pictures close to the entrance illustrating the development of South Indian temple architecture, then to go up the small staircase on the right to see the Mohenjo-Daro collection and from there along the balcony on the left where early sculpture (mostly from the north) is arranged according to period, followed by mediaeval Kalinga sculpture, and to return by the opposite balcony where a bay devoted to sculpture from Bengal is followed by four devoted to the development of South Indian scripts.
-Coins will be found nearby.
+This is not, however, always the order in which they will be found; and those who need to go more quickly will do best first to study the pictures close to the entrance illustrating the development of South Indian temple architecture, then to go up the small staircase on the right to see the Mohenjo-Daro collection and from there along the balcony on the left to the small exhibits of sculpture from the early schools of the north, returning by the opposite balcony where three bays are devoted to sculpture from Kalinga Scripts and coins will be found near by. and Bengal.
 Returning by the same staircase to the ground floor, Hindu sculpture will be found in the first two galleries, with memorial stones and snake stones in the corridor between them, Buddhist sculpture in the next gallery and an adjoining one, and Jain sculpture beyond.
-Metal images are in the building in front of the library, where pre-historic collections from South India will also be found.
+Metal images are in the building in front of the library, where the prehistoric collections from South India will also be found.